tldr-pages/tldr/pages/common/zstd.md

 `zstd -dc {{file}}.zst`

-- Compress a file, while specifing the compression level (1=Fastest, 19=Strongest, 3=Default):
+- Compress a file specifying the compression level, where 1=fastest, 19=slowest and 3=default:

 `zstd -{{level}} {{file}}`